ckf42/shdl/README.md

 ## TODO

-* Features
+### Features

-    * Support for arXiv
+* Support for arXiv (in testing stage)
 * Support for PMID
 * Direct search with e.g. Google Scholar?
 * Surpress stdout and print output path only

-* Usability
+### Usability

 * check network connectivity when no proxy is configured
 * Provide module integration
 * Export as (cross-platform) executable
 * Optimize dependencies
     * Use urllib instead of requests?

-* Testing
+### Testing

 * Test on other versions of Python
 * Check compatibility on other OS

-* Miscellaneous
+### Miscellaneous

 * Better repo structure organization

 ## License